 Make all changes directly on the page proofs—and please write legibly!
 Pay close attention to the appearance of figures and to special characters such as Greek letters and mathematical symbols, which can be altered during conversion to our editing programs.

 All textual changes must be indicated on the page proofs and not on the redlined version.
 If you wish to rewrite or add significant portions of text, please e-mail those sections to the managing editor (address below) when you return your proofs.
 Note that making an excessive number of changes at this stage may result in your paper being rescheduled for a later issue.
 You will not see your paper again before publication, so all changes must be made at this time.
 Please do not include a cover letter detailing the changes: we will contact you if we have questions as we enter your changes.
 To ensure that your changes are received and entered correctly, we cannot accept electronically annotated PDFs containing your corrections.

 If you have questions about ordering reprints, please contact Gail Hallman at 1-800-635-7181, ext.
 8175, or email@example.com.

 Return your proofs.
-Please return the page proofs to the managing editor via courier within 72 hours of receipt.
+Please return your corrected page proofs to the managing editor within 7 days of receipt.
 Do not return the redlined version.
 You may return your proofs via e-mail (firstname.lastname@example.org) or via courier to the following address:

 Journal of Legal Studies